quixio/quix-streams/docs/read.md

     using System;
     using System.Linq;
     using System.Threading;
-    using Quix.Sdk.Streaming;
+    using Quix.Streams.Streaming;
-    using Quix.Sdk.Streaming.Configuration;
+    using Quix.Streams.Streaming.Configuration;
-    using Quix.Sdk.Streaming.Models;
+    using Quix.Streams.Streaming.Models;

     namespace ReadHelloWorld